LRoww/READMEGenerator-HW9/README.md

   - [License](#license)

   ## Installation
-  user must use npm install to install dependencies
+  use npm install to install dependencies

   ## Usage
   useage to create this readme: dsfljshdfldsfg